lucastvms/lucastvms.github.io/_posts/2019-11-12-data-analysis-practical-part-1.md

 }
 ```

-##### The precision can answer the following question: What proportion of positive identifications was actually correct?, then we can define precision as follows.
+##### The precision can answer the following question: What proportion of positive identifications was actually correct?.

 ### [Recall](https://www.rdocumentation.org/packages/caret/versions/6.0-84/topics/recall):
 ```r